 - The United Club℠ Infinite Card (review) has a $525 annual fee

-Airline co-branded credit cards are primarily about the perks, and this is an area where the United Quest Card in particular shines.
-First I want to highlight the two unique benefits of this card that will very quickly justify the annual fee for anyone who flies United with any frequency, and in particular for those who redeem MileagePlus miles.
+Airline co-branded credit cards are primarily about the perks, and this is an area where the United Quest Card most definitely doesn’t disappoint.
+Let’s go over the perks of the card, starting with the two unique benefits that I find to be most compelling, and which will most quickly justify the $250 annual fee.

 The United Quest Card offers a $125 annual United credit, which should be worth close to face value to anyone who considers this card: